rian39/scilitlearn/log.md

 ## Thu 22 Jun 2017 07:35:14 BST
 - fixing the cited references - add to package and get plot working

+## Sat 24 Jun 2017 12:33:45 BST
+- adding in the graphing function for pairs of terms in DE, AB or TI